cooscoos/Hoive/README.md

 Choose one of the following directories and do `cargo run`:
 - **client**: play locally (couch co-op) or on a Hoive game web server, or;
-- **server**: host a Hoive game web server.
+- **server**: host a Hoive game web server using websocket (default) or http.

-The Hoive directory contains the game logic.
+The hoive directory contains the game logic.

 ![snapshot of the app](/misc/gameplay.png "snapshot of the app")